 - Cold – If you have happened to visit areas with concrete floors, you have noticed that the stories tend to gain heat slowly.
 It’s even worse when you have to stay bare feet during cold winters.
 Such situations force homeowners to purchase throw rugs and carpets.

 - Moisture – If the surfaces of the floor are not well sealed, liquids can flow into the pores of the floor hence inviting molds and mildew on the floor.
-The moisture can cause a crack in the floor leading to usage of more resources.
+The moisture can cause a crack in the floor leading to the usage of more resources.

 Ways for improving the look of the concrete floor